imamaris/covidcenter-bot/README.md

 - **value** is your entities, how our application will learn the word we highlighted and training it against the user utterance.
 In covid_intent.tsv you can see next word after the utterance. ex: "covid"

 - **start** is the starting index within the text your utterance data.
-You can se in covid_intent.tsv on third words column.
+You can see in covid_intent.tsv on third words column.

 - **end** is the ending index within the text your utterance data.